Guide to Casinos and Gaming in New Orleans

 The Fair Grounds is one of the nation’s oldest racetracks, in operation since 1872.
 Here, visitors are welcome to play the slot machines or bet on races using off-track betting options.
 At the Fair Grounds Race Course, you’ll hear the thudding of horse hooves and see the reflection of the bright jockey uniforms as you test your luck on the 600 slot machines.
 After a big win at the slots, parade around the winner’s circle like a racehorse.
-Take advantage of free parking and pop by the Gentilly Grill for gumbo.
+Be sure to pop by the Gentilly Grill for gumbo.
 Taking in an early-morning race?
-Enjoy PJ’s Sweet Slots, a New Orleans specialty coffee house with freshly baked croissants.
 The course is also welcoming of events and meetings, plus they host the New Orleans Jazz & Heritage Festival each spring.